A BRIEF HISTORY OF THE ROAD, 1877-2014

 EARLY HISTORY 1877-1958

-1877 - Treaty 7 signed by the Tsuu Tʼina (Sarcee) and were allotted a reservation to share with the Blood and the Blackfoot at Blackfoot Crossing (Currently the Siksika reservation, approximately 100 km east of Calgary).
+1877 – Treaty 7 signed by the Tsuutʼina (Sarcee) and were allotted a reservation to share with the Blood and the Blackfoot at Blackfoot Crossing (now known as the Siksika reserve, approximately 100 km east of Calgary).

-1883 - After leaving the joint reserve, a new treaty was made and the Tsuu Tʼina were granted their current reservation, approximately 8 km southwest of Fort Calgary.
+1883 – After leaving the joint reserve, a new treaty was made and the current Tsuutʼina reserve was set aside for the Nation, approximately 8 km southwest of Fort Calgary.

 1884 – The City of Calgary was formally incorporated as a town.

-1900 - The Government of the Northwest Territories requests a surrender of a strip of land in the Tsuu T’ina reserve for a road from Calgary to Priddis.
-The surrender is granted, a bridge is built over the Elbow River in the Weaselhead, and the first Provincial road is opened across the Tsuu T’ina reserve.
+1900 – The Government of the Northwest Territories requests a surrender of a strip of land in the Tsuut’ina reserve for a road from Calgary to Priddis.
+The surrender is granted, a bridge is built over the Elbow River in the Weaselhead, and the first Provincial road, known as the Priddis trail, is opened across the Tsuut’ina reserve.

-1910 - Land on the Tsuu Tʼina reservation was officially used by the Military for the first time; 3 days of summer training manoeuvres.
+1910 – Land on the Tsuutʼina reserve was officially used by the Military for the first time; 3 days of summer training manoeuvres.

-1913 - The Sarcee Band surrender 1650 acres of land in the northeast corner of the reserve in exchange for proceeds of the landʼs eventual sale.
+1913 – The Tsuut’ina surrender 1650 acres of land in the northeast corner of the reserve in exchange for proceeds of the landʼs eventual sale.
 After an economic downturn in 1913, the land was withdrawn from sale and remained unsold for almost 40 years.

 1921 – The Department of Indian Affairs agreed to a Military proposal for a 10 year lease on the surrendered lands in the northeast corner of the reserve.
 At this time, it was also noted that the previously unspoilt land was now unsuitable for any use other than military training because of the damage that the military had caused to the land.

-1924 - The Military began to lease an additional 11,000 acres of Sarcee reserve lands south of the Elbow River for artillery training (Called the Sarcee Training Area).
+1924 – The Military began to lease an additional 11,000 acres of Tsuut’ina reserve lands south of the Elbow River for artillery training (Called the Sarcee Training Area).

-1931 - The Weaselhead, 593.5 acres of land around the Elbow River, was sold by the Tsuu T’ina to the City of Calgary to protect the headwaters of the future reservoir.
-The land was sold for $29,675.
+1931 – The Weaselhead, 593.5 acres of land around the Elbow River, was sold by the Tsuut’ina to the City of Calgary to protect the headwaters of the future reservoir.
+The land was sold for $29,675, and was later contested by the Nation.

-1947 - According to former Tsuu T’ina Chief Sandford Big Plume in 2003, the Nation is first approached by the Province about a by-pass road through their reserve in 1947.
+1947 – According to former Tsuut’ina Chief Sanford Big Plume in 2003, the Nation is first approached about running a Southwest Ring Road through their reserve in 1947.
+This date does not correspond to known Provincial or City bypass highway planning, and the details around this approach are unclear.

-1955 - Highways Minister Gordon Taylor addresses the Calgary Chamber of Commerce on November 18 1955, where the idea of a southwest bypass is first publicly announced.
+1955 – Highways Minister Gordon Taylor addresses the Calgary Chamber of Commerce on November 18 1955, where the idea of a potential southwest bypass around the Glenmore reservoir is first publicly announced.

 1956 – The Harvey Barracks and north portion of the Weaselhead is annexed by the City of Calgary.
 37th street SW north of the reservoir is no longer the city limits, as the Harvey Barracks is legally integrated into the City of Calgary.
 The city limits now follows the Elbow river from the reservoir to a point directly south of what is now Discovery Ridge.

-1956 - Calgary details plans for the development of the Glenmore Park region, including a north-south freeway which bisects the Weaselhead area of the park, largely along the 37th street SW right-of-way.
-The Southwest Ring Road is publicly documented for the first time.
+1956 – Calgary details plans for the development of the a Glenmore park around the reservoir, including a north-south bypass road which bisects the Weaselhead area of the park, largely along the 37th street SW right-of-way.
+A Southwest Ring Road route is publicly documented for the first time.

-1957 - The City of Calgary makes public their as-of-yet unapproved ring road plans.
-The plan expands on the previously detailed southwest portion by showing a full outer ring road that acts as a bypass entirely around Calgary, in addition to two inner ring roads.
+1957 – The City of Calgary makes public their preliminary ring road plan, first started in 1952.
+The plan expands on the previously detailed southwest portion by showing an outer ring road that acts as a full bypass around Calgary, in addition to two inner ring roads.

 1959 – The ‘Calgary Metropolitan Area Transportation Study‘ formally identifies a Southwest Connector road in the area of the Sarcee Barracks, which is for the first time approved by the City of Calgary council.
 The route of the road is moved away from the 37th street SW alignment to the Sarcee Trail alignment north of the Elbow river.
 The road was classed as an Expressway.
 The alignment extended Sarcee Trail south of Glenmore Trail, through the Harvey Barracks, skirting the west edge of the Weaselhead and joining the 37th street right-of-way south of the reservoir at 90th avenue SW.
 The route did not require any Tsuu Tʼina land.